ankitects/anki-manual/src/preferences.md

 properly with this option enabled - please see [night mode styling](templates/styling.md#night-mode) for more information.

+From 2.1.50+ there is an option to switch to day or night mode automatically.

 **Video driver**
 Anki's libraries need a video driver to draw content on the screen.
 Due to different hardware and software configurations, the driver that